About the Joint Mosquito Abatement Program

 When does the program start?

 The program starts in February each year with consultants doing mosquito larval surveys at Island View Beach Regional Park and on Central Saanich and Tsawout Nation managed lands.
-Based on the findings of the surveys, the contractor identifies larval hotspots and determines the appropriate amounts of larvicide to apply and when to apply it.
+Based on the findings of the surveys, a contractor identifies larval hotspots and determines the appropriate amounts of larvicide to apply and when to apply it.
 This application program continues through to late fall.

 The Island View area contains a series of ditches and one-way flapper gates that help control the inflow and infiltration of seawater in the ditch system.
 Qualified professionals undertake regular monitoring, ditch surveys, and if required, prescriptions for ditch maintenance.